edash22/southamlaw-landing/content/terms-es.md

 +++
-title = "Terms and conditions" bgImage = "images/depaul-loop-trimmed.jpg"
+title = "Termos and conditionos" bgImage = "images/depaul-loop-trimmed.jpg"
 id = "terms"
-lang = "en"
+lang = "es"
 +++

 ## Why have these Terms and Conditions?